-High temperatures intensify the need for emergency services (like cooling centers), increase the health risks for vulnerable residents, jeopardize water supplies, and stress the electricity grid.
+High temperatures intensify the need for emergency services (like cooling centers), increase the health risks for vulnerable residents, jeopardize water supplies, and increase energy usage which stresses the electricity grid.

-The water levels in Casco Bay have risen by 7.5 inches since 1912.3
+The water levels in Casco Bay have risen by 7.5 inches since 1912.3 Higher sea levels - combined with high tides and storm surge- have caused flooding damage along the coast in recent years.